stanbar/personality-type-prediction/machine-learning/README.md

 `rnn/README.md` describes the steps to train and run the prediction.

+ ## BERTerfly

+This is an approach based on [MLH-Fellowship/Social-BERTerfly](https://github.com/MLH-Fellowship/Social-BERTerfly/tree/main/server).

+`BERTerfly/README.md` describes the steps to train and run the prediction.

 ## BERT

-This is an approach based on [MLH-Fellowship/Social-BERTerfly](https://github.com/MLH-Fellowship/Social-BERTerfly/tree/main/server).
+This is my implementation on BERT using huggingface pipline.
+Probably the simplest.

 `bert/README.md` describes the steps to train and run the prediction.